Supreme Council of Flanders

 Map of the Spanish-Portuguese Empire in 1598.

-The Supreme Council of Flanders and Burgundy (Consejo Supremo de Flandes y Borgoña (i.e. Flanders and Burgundy), or simply Consejo de Flandes) was a governing institution in the Spanish Empire responsible for advising the king of Spain on the exercise of his prerogatives in the Spanish Netherlands.
-This territory comprised most of the modern states of Belgium and Luxembourg, as well as parts of northern France, the southern Netherlands, and western Germany, particularly regarding ecclesiastical nominations, the appointment of high officials, royal pardons, and awards of honours such as knighthoods and noble titles.
+The Supreme Council of Flanders and Burgundy (Consejo Supremo de Flandes y Borgoña, or simply Consejo de Flandes) was a governing institution in the Spanish Empire, responsible for advising the king of Spain on the exercise of his prerogatives in the Spanish Netherlands and (until 1678) the County of Burgundy.
+This was a territory that comprised most of the modern states of Belgium and Luxembourg, as well as parts of northern France, the southern Netherlands, and western Germany.
+The council typically sat in Madrid, and its advice usually concerned royal nominations to ecclesiastical benefices, the appointment of high officials, royal pardons, and awards of honours such as knighthoods and noble titles.

 History

 The Supreme Council of Flanders was first founded in 1588, under Philip II of Spain, but was disbanded at his death, when the sovereignty of the Spanish Netherlands passed to Albert VII of Austria, ruling on behalf of his wife, the Infanta Isabella.
 The council was re-established in 1627 under Philip IV of Spain.
 It was finally abolished in 1702.

 The institution's archives are in the Archivo General de Simancas.